Epsilon Aurigae: Citizen Sky

-The National Science Foundation has awarded the AAVSO a three-year grant to fund a citizen science project built around the 2009–2011 eclipse.
-The project, called Citizen Sky, is organizing and training participants to observe the eclipse and report their data to a central database.
-In addition, participants will help validate and analyze the data while testing their own theories and publishing original research articles in a peer-reviewed astronomical journal.
+The National Science Foundation awarded the AAVSO a three-year grant to fund a citizen science project built around the 2009–2011 eclipse.
+The project, called Citizen Sky, organized and trained participants to observe the eclipse and report their data to a central database.
+In addition, participants helped validate and analyze the data while testing their own theories and publishing original research articles in a peer-reviewed astronomical journal.
+A themed issue of the Journal of the AAVSO was dedicated to articles about Epsilon Aurigae from this project.